Thomas Point Shoal Light: History

 Ice was a perpetual threat to screw-pile lights on the Chesapeake, and in 1877 the original lens was destroyed when it toppled by shaking from ice floes.
 This lens was replaced, and the additional piles and riprap were placed around the foundation in order to protect it.
-By 1964 it was the last manned light in the Chesapeake Bay, and it was not automated until 1986.
+By 1964 it was the last staffed light in the Chesapeake Bay, and it was not automated until 1986.
 It is currently the last unaltered screwpile cottage-type lighthouse on its original foundation in the Chesapeake Bay.

 Preservation

 Concerns for its preservation brought it a National Register of Historic Places listing in 1975 and National Historic Landmark status in 1999.

 In 2004, ownership of the lighthouse passed to the city of Annapolis, Maryland, which now maintains the structure in conjunction with Anne Arundel County, Maryland, the Annapolis Maritime Museum, and the Chesapeake Chapter of the U.S. Lighthouse Society.
 In 2019, a Lighthouse Society spokesman said that the steel substructure, last replaced in the 1980s, is severely rusted and requires $300,000 in repairs.
 Fortunately, the cast iron screw pilings remain in sound condition, "as good today as they were 144 years ago", said the Baltimore Sun in reporting on the needed funding in August 2019.

 The United States Coast Guard continues to maintain the navigational aids at the Lighthouse.
 The lighthouse keeper's former living quarters are open to the public three months out of the year, through boat tours departing from Annapolis, organized by the U.S. Lighthouse Society.
 Tickets are purchased on their web site.